Asylum procedure

 There are three ways to apply for asylum in Belgium:

-• After your arrival in Belgium, in the registration centre at the Immigration Office (IO) (Boulevard Pacheco 44, 100 Brussels (Cube) from 8.30 AM Monday to Friday.
+• After your arrival in Belgium, in the registration centre at the Immigration Office (IO) (Rue Belliard 68,1000 Brussels, at 8.30 a.m. from Monday to Friday).

 • At the border with the border authorities, for example at the airport.